Kasu724/ai-art-detector/README.md

 ## Status

-The repository is now a complete end-to-end project with a tested public-dataset adapter, trained real checkpoints, anime- and fanart-focused transfer runs through `v3`, evaluation artifacts, ONNX export, a working FastAPI service, and a working Streamlit demo.
+The repository is now a project with a tested public-dataset adapter, trained real checkpoints, anime- and fanart-focused transfer runs through `v4`, evaluation artifacts, ONNX export, a working FastAPI service, and a working Streamlit demo.